Robert F. Hale

+Robert F. Hale (born 1947) was the United States Under Secretary of Defense (Comptroller) from 2009 until 2014 and the Comptroller and Assistant Secretary of the Air Force for Financial Management from 1994 to 2001.
+He currently serves as a senior advisor at the Center for Strategic and International Studies.

 Early life

 Hale was born on January 21, 1947.
 He was raised in Fairfield, California, graduating from Armijo High School in 1964.
 He attended Stanford University, graduating with honors and receiving a Bachelor of Science degree in mathematics and statistics.
 He earned a Master's degree in operations research from Stanford, and later a Master of Business Administration from George Washington University.

 Hale spent three years on active duty as an officer in the United States Navy, serving first with a Navy security group in Okinawa, Japan and then in Washington, D.C.
 After completing his Navy tour in 1972, he took a civilian position at the Center for Naval Analyses, serving as an analyst and later a study director.
 In 1975, Hale joined Logistics Management Institute or LMI, a not-for-profit consulting firm specializing in service to the Federal government.
 He was selected as a fellow of the institute, and eventually, headed LMI's acquisition and grants management group.